kitchell/DeepLearningTutorial_LBspectrum/keras_basics.md

 ### Input data

-The input data needs to be in the datatype format of 'float32'.
+The input data (both samples and the labels) needs to be in the datatype format of 'float32'.
 This can be set using the `.astype()` function from numpy.
 ```python
 train_images = train_images.astype('float32')
 ```

 The input labels can be converted from a simple list to one-hot encoding using the `to_categorical` function from keras.
+The labels should be in the format of a numpy array.
 ```python
 from keras.utils import to_categorical
 train_labels = to_categorical(train_labels)